What is a 922(g)(1) gun crime?

 The major point is that more guns mean a higher offense level and higher jail time.

-As the graph above shows, the government keeps detailed records on 922(g)(1) gun cases.
-For example, the graph shows that the number of gun cases steadily climbed from 2016 to 2019.
+As the graph above shows, the government tracks the number of 922(g)(1) gun cases for each year.
+For example, the graph shows that these cases rose from 2016 to 2019.
 But then the numbers dropped in 2020.
 This was likely due to the pandemic.

-Most importantly, the data shows the jail time people usually get on a 922(g)(1) charge.
+More to the point, the data shows the average jail time for this crime.
 To illustrate, for the years 2017-2020, the average jail terms are:

 One important note about these numbers.
 These jail terms are averages for people charged only with a 922(g)(1) crime.
 If the person is also charged with a drug crime or under the ACCA, then the average jail term will be higher.

 To recap, these jail terms show two things.
 First, 922(g)(1) cases carry real jail time.
-This is to keep guns out of the hands of felons.
 Second, the amount of jail time a person gets is constant.
 This gives us an idea of what to expect at sentencing.
 However, these numbers are only an average.
 They can be higher or lower depending on different factors.

-- When police find the gun in a car, home or location where there are lots of people present.
-If this happens, then it may not be clear who had control over the gun;
+1. No knowledge or control of the gun: Police find the gun in a car, home or location where there are lots of people present;

-- If police find the gun on the person or his property, but do not have reasonable suspicion or probable cause to search or arrest him.
-These are bad searches and arrests.
-A motion to suppress can lead the court to kick the case out; and
+2. Bad police searches: police find the gun on the person or his property, but do not have reasonable suspicion or probable cause to search or arrest him; and

 922(g)(1) gun crimes carry heavy penalties.
 But being arrested for this crime does not always mean the person is guilty.
-This is because police cannot always connect the person to the gun.
+This is because police must connect the person to the gun.
 This link is critical.
-If there is not link, then police cannot show the person was in “possession” of the gun.
+If there is no link, then police cannot show the person was in “possession” of the gun.

 Gun Crimes Defense Attorney Genaro Cortez.